 TDEC oversees the process for eligible Green Energy Production Facilities to apply to become a certified renewable energy production facility.
 Applications are accepted year-round.
 TDEC began receiving Certified Green Energy Production Facility applications in April 2011 from companies across the state.
 TDEC reviews each application to determine if the application will meet the criteria for a Certified Green Energy Production facility.
 Eligible entities meeting criteria are notified that TDEC determines them to be a Certified Green Energy Production Facility, and, if applicable, these applications are then sent to the Tennessee Department of Revenue.
 Please use these helpful links to assist you in the application process:

-For the Supplemental Green Energy Production Facility Tax Form, which is required to accompany your application to the Department of Environment and Conservation and is forwarded to the Department of Revenue, follow this link.
+The Supplemental Green Energy Production Facility Tax Form is required to accompany your application to the Department of Environment and Conservation and is forwarded to the Department of Revenue.

-For more information regarding the Tennessee Department of Revenue please use the following link: Tennessee Department of Revenue
+View more information regarding the Tennessee Department of Revenue.

 TDEC maintains a list detailing the number of approved Certified Green Energy Production Facilities per month.
 The information relating to approved Certified Green Energy Production Facilities is updated monthly and can be seen below.
 Months with a dashed line have no certified applications.